vlaxa/alpha/doc/raspberry-pi.md

 `sudo dd if=hypriotos-rpi-v1.0.0-hub.img of=/dev/rdiskX bs=1m`

+> Note: "sudo" means the process will start with administrator privileges
+> and may require your account password
+> (if you are eligible for administrator rights).

 This will take some time.
 If you get a "permission denied" message, please make sure your MicroSD card is not write-protected (e.g. by SD card adapter).